plank/laravel-mediable/UPGRADING.md

   * Remove the `valid()` method.
 SourceAdapters should now throw an exception with a more helpful message from the constructor if the source is not valid.
 * The `Plank\Mediable\Stream` class has been removed in favor of the `guzzlehttp/psr7` implementation.
 If you were using this class directly, you will need use another PSR-7 compatible stream wrapper instead (such as Guzzle's).
 * To make use of the image optimization feature:
-  * Install the necessary command line tools for the types of images that you are working with.
+  * Install the necessary binaries for the types of images that you are working with.
 See [spatie/image-optimizer documentation](https://github.com/spatie/image-optimizer/blob/main/README.md#optimization-tools) for installation instructions on various operating systems.
   * add the `image_optimization.enabled` and `image_optimization.optimizers` configs to the `config/mediable.php` file.
 See the [sample configuration file](https://github.com/plank/laravel-mediable/blob/master/config/mediable.php) for a recommended baseline setup.
 * The `ImageManipulation::usingHashForFilename()` method has been renamed to `ImageManipulation::isUsingHashForFilename()` to avoid confusion with the `useHashForFilename()` method.
 * `\Plank\Mediable\HandlesMediaUploadExceptions::transformMediaUploadException()` parameter and return type changed from `\Exception` to `\Throwable`.